 How important is exposure in photography?
 What are the components of exposure?
-What is Exposure Triangle?
-These are the questions I will attempt to answer as I go along and talk about ISO, Aperture and Shutter Speed; factors essential to achieving good exposure.
-Understanding the purpose and value of exposure is a must for photographers, including beginners, who are serious about developing their craft.
+What is the “Exposure Triangle”?
+These are the questions I will attempt to answer in this photography basics article about ISO, Aperture and Shutter Speed – the components of achieving a properly exposed photo.

 What is Exposure in Photography?